-Persons of different generations (for this purpose, defined as more than a 5-year age difference) will not be required to share a bedroom, except:
+Persons of different generations will not be required to share a bedroom, except:

 A single pregnant woman with no other household members will be assigned a one-bedroom unit.
-Assuming no other changes in family composition, after the child reaches the age of 1 year, the family will be eligible for a transfer to a 2-bedroom unit.
+Assuming no other changes in family composition, after the child reaches the age of 1 years, the family will be eligible for a transfer to a 2-bedroom unit.